madetech/handbook/guides/line-management/README.md

 [See more guidance on probation](probation.md).

 ### Annual reviews
-Hold an review once a year, reflecting on the year's highlights and challenges.
+Hold a review once a year, reflecting on the year's highlights and challenges.
 This usually includes a salary review.
 This may include setting goals or themes for the coming year.